 Growing up in the Midwest, my Thanksgiving was the traditional spread of turkey, stuffing, and pumpkin pie, devoured at a relative’s home in suburban Chicago.
 But I grew up to be an inveterate traveler and spent the holiday in many places—one of the best was the historic, colorful Belgian city of Bruges.

-Bruges is a lovely little time capsule, a prosperous medieval port city that saw its fortunes vanish when its waterway silted up.
-The city’s centuries of slumber had an unintended boon for twenty-first century travelers: its cathedral, cobbled alleyways, picture-book canals, and magnificent Market Square survive to thrill romantics and history buffs alike.
+Once a prosperous medieval port city, Bruges saw its fortunes vanish when its waterway silted up.
+The Flemish jewel’s centuries of slumber had an unintended boon for twenty-first century travelers: its cobbled alleyways, picture-book canals and magnificent Market Square survive to thrill romantics and history buffs alike.

 My friend, a fellow American who was visiting me from back home, had never heard of the place.
 This presented another great opportunity I relished: playing tour guide in Europe.
-At first she was skeptical of spending the holiday in an unfamiliar city, but seemed to warm to the idea when told that Belgium makes the finest chocolate and beer in the galaxy (in fact, Belgium has almost as many beers as there are days in the year).
+At first she was skeptical of spending the holiday in an unfamiliar city, but my description of a city that offered authentic Gothic architecture, romantic canals and Crusader-era cathedral housing an ancient relic piqued her interest.
+She also seemed to warm to the idea when told that Belgium makes the finest chocolate and beer in the world (in fact, Belgium has almost as many beers as there are days in the year).

 Having won her interest, we met up in London on a Wednesday, flew to the Brussels and caught a train to Bruges.
 A steady rain greeted us as we settled into a little bed and breakfast I’d enjoyed on a previous visit.
 I promised my exhausted buddy that tomorrow would be a lot more fun.